csdoracle/Cloud-Security-Day/IDCS100.md

 	<blockquote>
 		<font color="red">
-			User assigmnets will be provided before the session.
+			User assignments will be provided before the session.
 		</font>
 	</blockquote>